VictorHugoRodriguez/Extended-Kalman-Filter-Python/README.md

 2. sudo apt-get install mysql-server

 ### 3. Run the programs
-Chech the folders on this repository:
+Check the folders on this repository:
 1. Information of the plant used on the Extended kalman filter implementation (dynamics).
 2. Extended kalman filter scripts.